Fort Chambers / Poor Farm Site Planning

 Manifest Destiny

-by Sallie, 4 months ago
+by Sallie, about 1 year ago

 Manifest Destiny encouraged what is called westward expansion basically taking over lands where plains tribes had lived in balance for hundreds of years in the Boulder Valley.
 People believed incorrectly that they had this divine right to expand.
 Protestant rhetoric said the land of Turtle Island was divinely destined to be expanded to spread democracy and civilization.
 Ignoring the current civilization of indigenous peoples living in harmony with the land.
 Land became a thing rather than a living ecology of plants, animals and people thriving together.
 The indigenous people in the area: Arapaho, Cheyenne and Ute, lived so in balance...
 Continue reading